 Frequently Asked Questions

-Will this fit in IKEA kitchen drawers?
+Will this fit in a standard UK kitchen drawer?

 Ready to buy?
 Check the latest price on Amazon.